 The Board receives updates from management at each regular meeting on the Company's performance, market conditions, and other recent developments, including, among other things, risks and opportunities facing us, as well as the strategies used to hedge the Company's exposure to market risks, including interest rate, spread, prepayment, and extension risks.
 The Board periodically reviews and discusses our broader business strategy with management and in executive session.
 The Board also regularly reviews our compliance with policies, procedures, risk limits, and processes addressing other operational risks.
-In addition to its regular quarterly meetings, the Board typically conducts an annual multi-day meeting devoted to reviewing the Company's strategy, macro trends impacting our business, and other topics of interest to our directors, including relevant continuing education sessions.
-The Board's 2021 strategic meeting, which was originally scheduled to take place in-person in December 2021, was postponed due to increased health risks and logistical constraints resulting from the Pandemic and is expected to be held in the second quarter of 2022.

 The Board considers the Company's cybersecurity posture and risk exposure with management taking into consideration our operations and the types of data retained on our systems as part of its periodic review of enterprise-wide risk management.
 Our primary business involves investments in mortgages and mortgage-related instruments.
 We do not currently perform mortgage servicing, maintain customer accounts, or provide any direct mortgage lending, and thus we do not receive personal information on individual mortgage borrowers as part of our regular operations.
+The Company has implemented a comprehensive cybersecurity program aligned with the NIST Cybersecurity Framework and routinely engages with third parties to test its effectiveness.
+The Board recognizes that the cornerstone of an effective information security program is security awareness at every level of the organization, and the Company regularly tests and trains employees on cybersecurity best practices.

-The Company contracts with third-party security firms to provide threat detection and conduct annual testing on our systems.
-The Board has delegated oversight of AGNC's cybersecurity risk to the Audit Committee, which is also responsible for oversight of information technology and data security controls related to our Information Technology on at least an annual basis, and it receives reports from him on these matters at least quarterly.
+The Board has delegated oversight of AGNC's cybersecurity risk to the Audit Committee, which is also responsible for oversight of information technology and data security controls related to our financial reporting.
+The Audit Committee reviews the Company's cybersecurity program and risk exposure with the Company's Senior Vice President for Information Technology on at least an annual basis, and it receives reports from him on these matters at least quarterly.
 The Audit Committee may also conduct additional cybersecurity reviews or receive additional updates or reports as it deems necessary.